 Greg Powell, CIMA

 Franklin Bradford, CMT

 Senior Vice President

 fi-Plan Partners is an independent investment firm in Birmingham, AL, serving clients across the nation through financial planning, wealth management and business consulting. fi-Plan Partners creates strategies in the best interest of their clients using both fee based investing and transactional investing.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
 All performance referenced is historical and is no guarantee of future results.
 All indices are unmanaged and may not be invested into directly.

 The S&P 500 index is a measure of performance of the broad domestic economy through 500 stocks from major industries.
+The NASDAQ Composite represents all the stocks that trade on the Nasdaq.
 The Dow Jones Industrial Average measures the average price of a group of 30 high value stocks.